 I am all about color when it comes to crafting.
 There’s something about lots of different colors that just makes me smile.
 These skull luminaries use four common Halloween themed colors and will light up the night on Halloween!
 You’ll get a lot of comments and compliments on Halloween night as trick or treaters come to your door.

 They even look great during the day because of their bright and cheerful colors!
 Cool enough for teens but friendly and cute enough for little ones.
+Of course if you’d like to try my ghoulish Halloween luminaries that would be fun too!

 I’ll show you how to make your own stencils using some contact paper and my skull patterns.
 The pattern is downloadable from the printable instructions below.
 Here’s some step by steps to help you make these.